liuj05/Mutation_Test/README.md

   2. Enter the directory of "pitest-parent-1.2.4" floder from comand line.

-  3. Use command "mvn clean install -DskipTests=true" to install PITEST into local repository.
+  3. Use command "mvn clean install -DskipTests=true" to install PITEST locally.

 - To Apply PITEST Mutation Testing on Projects (Maven Projects):